-- (1) Graduation Thesis can be taken only by fourth-year students who have acquired at least about 100 credits out of the credits required for graduation including "Contemporary Issues of Japan I", "Contemporary Issues of Japan II" and "Contemporary World Issues I" at the end of their third year (or at the end of the preceding semester of the semester in which students is intending to take Graduation Thesis for students who have been in the university for longer than the standard term of study; the same shall apply hereinafter), and who have completed studying abroad for students specified in Article 3 of Arrangement for Studying Abroad for Students of the School of Integrated Arts and Sciences, Department of Integrated Global Studies, Hiroshima University (hereinafter, "the Arrangement") (excluding students who have been exempted from studying abroad under Article 4 of the Arrangement). - (2) Notwithstanding the provisions in the preceding paragraph, the handling of students who wish to graduate early shall be prescribed separately.
+- (1) Graduation Thesis can be taken only by fourth-year students who have acquired at least about 100 credits out of the credits required for graduation including "Invitation to Global Integrated Studies II" at the end of their third year (or at the end of the preceding semester of the semester in which students is intending to take Graduation Thesis for students who have been in the university for longer than the standard term of study; the same shall apply hereinafter), and who have completed studying abroad for students specified in Article 3 of Arrangement for Studying Abroad for Students of the School of Integrated Arts and Sciences, Department of Integrated Global Studies, Hiroshima University (hereinafter, "the Arrangement") (excluding students who have been exempted from studying abroad under Article 4 of the Arrangement). - (2) Notwithstanding the provisions in the preceding paragraph, the handling of students who wish to graduate early shall be prescribed separately.